openjck/dotfiles/README.md

 #### Everything

-Follow these steps to set up _all_ of these files:
+Follow these steps to install _all_ of these files:

 1. Install [docopts](https://github.com/docopt/docopts) somewhere along your
    `$PATH`.
 Many shell scripts require docopts and will not function without it.